zhaomanzhou/DistributedMall/README.md

 6. The most and last step, fill the Command line with `mybatis-generator:generate` then click apply.

+## For docker-compose

+to start it, just run the following command in the floder where the docker-compose file located which is Docker/deploy
+`docker-compose up`
+if you want run it background, run it with parameter `-d` if you want Build images before starting containers. run it with parameter `--build`

+to stop the container
+run the following command
+`docker-compose down`

 ## 模块
 - 用户模块
 - 商品模块